 In the past student projects have included organizing Government sponsored beach clean-ups in conjunction with local youth groups, hosting fundraisers for local charities at the student house, 'The zero-carbon footprint dinner challenge', student led trips to Kerry and Dublin along with much more.

 Occasionally Classroom sessions serve to support project planning and formalize a work-space for our gappers to brainstorm and organize themselves.
 While in our non-academic classroom students will work to create mini-presentations on projects and relevant case-studies.

 Team Building Excercises

 Daily and impromptu team-building games are an entertaining and fun addition to Irish Gap Year's Leadership module.
 These games range from short and fun to more intellectually challenging problem solving challenges.
 All games have a little life lesson or insight.
 These games are peppered throughout the Program, often taking place while hiking, kayaking, camping or on the road.

 The outcome of our team building is to help students exercise their creative mind, develop deeper insights into themselves and have fun!

-Our Program Leaders work closely with students throughout their time as student leader and during group projects.
+The entire Irish Gap Year team works closely with students throughout their time as student leader and during group projects.
 When a student needs support our program leaders are right there to assist.

 Students will learn the value of reflection following projects by asking themselves questions like, ''What have I Accomplished?
 What can I improve for next time?, How can I apply this lesson to the larger context of my life?''
 Formal group and individual time is devoted to constructive reflection with the aim of developing an appreciation for reflective practice in our students.